Chart Color Schemes

 Roxburgh Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Roxburgh Park is around 25,228, showing an increase of 1,099 people since the 2021 Census.
-This reflects a growth rate of 4.6%.
-The latest resident population estimate by AreaSearch, based on ABS ERP data released in June 2024 and validated new addresses, is 25,065.
-This results in a population density ratio of 3,666 persons per square kilometer, placing Roxburgh Park in the upper quartile nationally according to AreaSearch assessments.
-Overseas migration contributed approximately 71.0% of overall population gains for Roxburgh Park during recent periods.
+As of Feb 2026, the estimated population of the suburb of Roxburgh Park is around 25,228.
+This reflects a growth of 1,099 people since the 2021 Census, which reported a population of 24,129.
+The change is inferred from AreaSearch's estimation of the resident population at 25,065 following examination of ABS data released in June 2024, along with an additional 81 validated new addresses since the Census date.
+This results in a population density ratio of 3,666 persons per square kilometer, placing Roxburgh Park in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population